tcheukueppoo/maat/docs/gc.md

 ### Major Collection (Incrementally)

-Minor collections are done in a single garbage collection step because the number of short-lived objects is relatively small and thus the marking and sweeping operations are relatively inexpensive in terms of time.
-In contrast, the cost of a major collection is about the same as for a stop-the-world basic mark-and-sweep garbage collector which is why in non-emergency situations, proceeding with incremental major collection is very beneficial.
+A minor collections is done in a single garbage collection step because the number of short-lived objects is relatively small and thus the marking and sweeping operations are relatively inexpensive in terms of time.
+In contrast, the cost of a major collection is about the same as for a stop-the-world basic mark-and-sweep garbage collector which is why in non-emergency situations, proceeding with an incremental major collection is very beneficial.

 Performing a non-incremental major collection after a minor collection essentially involves the following steps: